euc-dev/ws1-sdk-uem-android/docs/index.md

 ## Downloads

-### Agreement
-Before downloading, installing or using the Omnissa Workspace ONE SDK you must:

-- Review the Omnissa Workspace ONE Software Development Kit License Agreement.
-By downloading, installing, or using the Omnissa Workspace ONE SDK you agree to these license terms.
-If you disagree with any of the terms, then do not use the software.
+By downloading, installing, or using the Software, you agree to be bound by the terms of Omnissa’s Software Development Kit License Agreement unless there is a different license provided in or specifically referenced by the downloaded file or package.
+If you disagree with any terms of the agreement, then do not use the Software.
-- Review the Omnissa Privacy Notice and the Workspace ONE UEM Privacy Disclosure.

-### Latest Software

-The Workspace ONE SDK for iOS is distributed through the [My.WorkspaceONE.com](https://my.workspaceone.com/products/Workspace-ONE-SDK/Android/v24.01/awall) Portal.
-Follow the instructions in the guides below to integrate the latest software.

 ## Related Resources